'Stuber': Film Review | SXSW 2019

 Michael Dowse goes back to the '80s with a violent buddy comedy starring Kumail Nanjiani and Dave Bautista.

-An '80s-style action comedy whose mismatched heroes are a vengeful cop (Dave Bautista) and the timid man (Kumail Nanjiani) forced to drive him around L.A., Michael Dowse's Stuber bears that name because Nanjiani's character is named Stu and he drives for a certain ride-hailing app.
+An '80s-style action comedy whose mismatched heroes are a vengeful cop (Dave Bautista) and the timid man (Kumail Nanjiani) forced to drive him around Los Angeles, Michael Dowse's Stuber bears that name because Nanjiani's character is named Stu and he drives for a certain ride-hailing app.
 Though never without being funny, the pic's script sometimes sounds like surreptitious branded content for said service, which has had some shameful moments in its corporate history and, this week, appears not to understand how to pick SXSW-ers up in front of the fest's headquarters.
 Since the four people introducing the film said the words "work in progress" over a half-dozen times between them, in an unnecessary bid to ward off bad buzz if the comedy didn't click, the filmmakers are evidently ready to change anything viewers don't like.
 Let's assume that between now and its July release, the film will morph into Stlyft.

 Dowse, director of 2011's surprisingly likeable soccer-brawl comedy Goon, knows his way around mayhem, and starts things off with a bang.
 Bautista's Vic and a partner played by Karen Gillan are chasing heroin dealer Teijo (Iko Uwais, the Indonesian martial artist of The Raid fame) out of his penthouse and, scarily, down the balconies of a fancy-hotel atrium.
 Things go badly; Teijo gets away, killing Vic's partner and becoming his great white whale.